3 Recipes That Take The Bite Out Of Teething

 - Apple Peanut Butter

-- Hand mix one tablespoon of creamy peanut butter, one tablespoon of breast milk and a half jar of Beech-Nut Naturals just apple & red bean purée.
+- Hand mix one tablespoon of creamy peanut butter, one tablespoon of breast milk and a half jar of Beech-Nut Naturals apple purée.
 The dip will be thick.
 Add more or less breast milk depending on desired consistency.
 Feeding peanut butter to a baby over six months is safe, according to the American Academy of Pediatrics.
 Though if you suspect allergies, avoid this recipe.

 - In a small bowl, mash a small handful of blackberries and blueberries with a fork.
-Mix in two tablespoons of Beech-Nut Naturals just apple, berry & black bean purée and one tablespoon of plain yogurt.
+Mix in two tablespoons of Beech-Nut Naturals apple & blackberries purée and one tablespoon of plain yogurt.
 Whip the dip to be a chunky sauce.
 Yogurt — made from cow’s milk — should only be given to babies 12 months and older, according to org.

 Homemade teething biscuits generally store well if they’re frozen or in airtight, room temperature containers.
 This makes them a great gum-soothing snack whether you’re at home or on the go.
 Here are a couple recipes to get you started: